 What is the DirecTV Now Channels List?

 The company says that you can expect “much of what is available” from DirecTV to be available with DirecTV Now.
-They are claiming to offer local channels, as well as a mix of premium channel add-ons, like HBO.
-They also say that it’s possible that there will be multiple packages available to ensure that there is a plan for everyone.
-It’s even been teased that DirecTV Now could have over 100 premium channels.
+The base package priced at $35 a month will include 60+ channels.
+They will offer local channels in select markets, as well as a mix of premium channel add-ons, like HBO.

 How Much Will DirecTV Now Cost?